nativefier/nativefier/docs/api.md

 --internal-urls <regex>
 ```

-Regular expression of URLs to consider "internal"; all other URLs will be opened in an external browser.
-Defaults to URLs on same second-level domain as app.
+Regular expression of URLs to consider "internal" while following a hyperlink.
+Internal URLs will open in Nativefier, other URLs will open in your preferred browser.

+Defaults to view as "internal" two URLs that share the same base domain,
+once stripped of `www.`.
+For example, by default,
+- URLs from/to `foo.com`, `app.foo.com`, `www.foo.com` are considered internal.
+- URLs from/to `abc.com` and `xyz.com` are considered external.

 Example: